smartfog/fogflow/doc/en/source/example1.rst

 .. image:: figures/dockerimage-registry-list.png

-After clicking the "register" button, you can see a form as below.
+After clicking the "register" button, a form can be seen as below.
 Please fill out the required information and click the "register" button to finish the registration.
 The form is explained as the following.

 * Image: the name of your operator docker image
-* Tag: the tag you used to publish your operator docker image; by default it is "latest"
+* Tag: the tag is used to publish the operator docker image; by default it is "latest"
-* Hardware Type: the hardware type that your docker image supports, including X86 or ARM (e.g. Raspberry Pi)
+* Hardware Type: the hardware type that the docker image supports, including X86 or ARM (e.g. Raspberry Pi)
-* OS Type: the operating system type that your docker image supports; currently this is only limited to Linux
+* OS Type: the operating system type that the docker image supports; currently this is only limited to Linux
 * Operator: the operator name, which must be unique and will be used when defining a service topology
 * Prefetched: if this is checked, that means all edge nodes will start to fetch this docker image in advance; otherwise, the operator docker image is fetched on demand, only when edge nodes need to run a scheduled task associated with this operator.

 .. important::

-    Please notice that the name of your docker image must be consistent with the one you publish to `Docker Hub`_.
+    Please notice that the name of the docker image must be consistent with the one that is published to `Docker Hub`_.
-    By default, FogFlow will fetch the required docker images from Docker Hub using the name you register here for your operator.
+    By default, FogFlow will fetch the required docker images from Docker Hub using the name that is registered here for an operator.

 .. _`Docker Hub`: https://github.com/smartfog/fogflow/tree/master/application/operator/anomaly